-> Can a product or business name boost or limit sales?
-How does the brain prefer simple instead of complicated information without conscious awareness?
+- Can a product or business name boost or limit sales?

 Fast vs. Slow Thinking

-- How Does the Brain Reason and Calculate? – The cerebral cortex, the largest part of the human brain, is what separates humans from other mammals.
-While all mammals have a cerebral cortex, it is far larger and complex in humans.
+- How Does the Brain Reason and Calculate? – The cerebral cortex is the largest part of the human brain.
+The complexity of the human cerebral cortex is what separate us from other mammals.
 It communicates with the limbic system.
 Anytime we actively think about decisions or weigh options, we engage this way of thinking.
 This complex part of the brain has areas that perform a wide range of functions.
 As we think, compare, calculate, and reason, we call on memory, visual cues, our senses, and our logical processes.
 Slow thinking is used when our intellects guide us.However, the human brain only switches to this thinking mode when it has to.
-When consumers purchase a high-priced product or service, it takes the slow, analytical thinking to make the decision, which can come after days, weeks or months.
+When consumers purchase a high-priced product or service, it takes a slow, analytical thinking process to make the decision, which can come after days, weeks or months.

-Recently, functional Magnetic Resonant Imaging or fMRI, lets researchers visualize parts of the brain while making decisions.
-Neuroscientists use fMRI to visualize what parts of the brain are active in different situations.
-More active portions of the brain light up on fMRI displays, due to increased blood flow.
+Recently, brain imaging lets researchers visualize parts of the brain while making decisions.
+Neuroscientists can visualize what parts of the brain are active.
 What has been discovered during decision making in the brain has revolutionized our understanding on how consumers choose what products and services to buy.

 - What Important Clues Did fMRI Research Reveal about Decisions Involving Money – In one example of this, scientists studied brain function in a situation where subjects could decide to receive a small amount of money immediately, or possibly more money later.
 The immediate reward activated fast-thinking.
 Calculating the later rewards activated slow-thinking.
 The more complicated the calculations required, the more likely the person would decide to take the immediate reward.
 This demonstrates that fast-thinking is active when immediate action is taken and shows that people often act to choose the instant reward.
 The marketing lesson is that getting people to act quickly should use simple cues that trigger the fast-thinking process.If calculations are required, slower thinking comes into play and delays the decision.

 Although much has been learned about how the human brain makes decisions, interpreting that scientific research isn’t simple.
 Just using a few tips found on a Neuromarketing blog won’t get effective results.
-Instead, Consumer Neuroscience must be applied throughout websites, SEO, social media and PPC marketing campaigns.
+Instead, Consumer Neuroscience must be integrated to marketing and advertising campaigns holistically.

-Major internet corporations hire experienced neuroscientists and psychologists to guide implementation of Neuromarketing.
-Finding a Neuromarketing company that specializes in neuro web design, AdWords PPC and search engine optimization will make your business stay ahead of the competition.
-An internet marketing firm operated by neuroscientists can help your business dramatically increase lead generation and sales.
+Major corporations hire experienced neuroscientists and psychologists to guide implementation of Neuromarketing.
+Hiring a Neuromarketing company will make your business stay ahead of the competition.
+A marketing firm operated by Neuroscientists can help your business dramatically increase lead generation and sales.